jimhigson/oboe.js/writing/main_concat.md

 Why jstd's built in proxy isn't sufficient.
 An example of a typical Java webserver, features thread-based mutlithreading in which threads wait for a while response to be received.

+Tests deal with the problem of "irreducible complexity" - when a program is made out of parts whose correct behaviour cannot be observed without all of the program.
+Allows smaller units to be verified before verifying the whole.

+Conversely, automated testing allows us to write incomprehensible code by making us into more powerful programmers, it is possible building up layers of complexity one very small part at a time that we couldn't write in a simple stage.
+Clarity > cleverness but cleverness has its place as well (intriducing new concepts)

 Testing via node to give something to test against - slowserver.
 Proxy.